-The 384 page hardcover book is currently available for pre-order with release scheduled for February 19.
+The 80 page, publication is currently available for pre-order in paperback and Kindle editions with release set for March 30.

 Product Page